-Limited voting rights Unitholders will not have voting rights except with respect to the following matters, for which the Partnership Agreement requires the approval of at least a majority (and in certain cases a greater percentage) of the outstanding Units (excluding in some cases Units held by the General Partner and its affiliates): a sale or exchange of all or substantially all of the Partnership's assets, the withdrawal or removal of the General Partner, the election of a successor General Partner, a dissolution and plan of liquidation or reconstitution of the Partnership, a merger of the Partnership, issuance of Units in certain circumstances, approval of certain actions of the General Partner (including the transfer by the General Partner of its general partner interest under certain circumstances) and certain amendments to the Partnership Agreement, including any amendment that would cause the Partnership to be treated as an association taxable as a corporation.
+Unitholders will not have voting rights except with respect to the following matters, for which the Partnership Agreement requires the approval of at least a majority (and in certain cases a greater percentage) of the outstanding Units (excluding in some cases Units held by the General Partner and its affiliates): a sale or exchange of all or substantially all of the Partnership's assets, the withdrawal or removal of the General Partner, the election of a successor General Partner, a dissolution and plan of liquidation or reconstitution of the Partnership, a merger of the Partnership, issuance of Units in certain circumstances, approval of certain actions of the General Partner (including the transfer by the General Partner of its general partner interest under certain circumstances) and certain amendments to the Partnership Agreement, including any amendment that would cause the Partnership to be treated as an association taxable as a corporation.
 Subordinated Units will generally vote as a single class with the Common Units, although Units owned by the General Partner and its affiliates are not permitted to vote on certain issues (such as, the withdrawal of the General Partner, the approval of certain amendments to the Partnership Agreement and the taking of actions that would change the tax status of the Partnership).
-See "The Partnership Agreement-Restrictions on Authority of the General Partner, " "-Amendment of Partnership Agreement, " "-Meetings; Voting" and "-Termination and Dissolution."
+See "The Partnership Agreement--Restrictions on Authority of the General Partner," "--Amendment of Partnership Agreement," "--Meetings; Voting" and "--Termination and Dissolution."

-Inability to remove general partner without consent of Ferrell
+Inability to remove general

+partner without consent of

+Ferrell.....

 Subject to certain conditions, the General Partner may be removed upon the approval of the holders of at least 66 2/3% of the outstanding Units.
 A meeting of the holders of the Common Units may be called only by the General Partner or by the holders of 20% or more of the outstanding Common Units.
-Ferrell's ownership of Units representing an aggregate 56.2% limited partner interest (52.1% upon completion of the issuance of Common Units offered pursuant to this Prospectus) effectively precludes any vote to remove Ferrellgas as general partner without the consent of Ferrell.
-See "The Partnership Agreement-Withdrawal or Removal of the General Partner" and "- Meetings; Voting."
+Ferrell's ownership of Units representing an aggregate 56.2% limited partner interest (51.4% if the Underwriters' overallotment option is exercised in full) upon the closing of this offering effectively precludes any vote to remove Ferrellgas as general partner without the consent of Ferrell.
+See "The Partnership Agreement-- Withdrawal or Removal of the General Partner" and "-- Meetings; Voting."

-Change of management
+Change of management provisions.....

-provisions Any person or group (other than Ferrellgas or its affiliates) that acquires beneficial ownership of 20% or more of the Common Units will lose its voting rights with respect to all of its Common Units.
+Any person or group (other than Ferrellgas or its affiliates) that acquires beneficial ownership of 20% or more of the Common Units will lose its voting rights with respect to all of its Common Units.
 In addition, if Ferrellgas is removed as the general partner of the Partnership other than for cause, the Subordination Period will end, and the Subordinated Units will immediately convert into Common Units; in such event Ferrell, as a holder of Common Units issued upon conversion of Subordinated Units, would participate in any distributions, including distributions in respect of arrearages in the Minimum Quarterly Distribution, pro rata with other holders of Common Units.
-These provisions are intended to discourage a person or group from attempting to remove Ferrellgas as general partner of the Partnership or otherwise change management of the Partnership.
-The effect of these provisions may be to diminish the price at which the Common Units will trade under certain circumstances.
-For example, the provisions may make it unlikely that a third party, in an effort to remove the General Partner and take over the management of the Partnership, would make a tender offer for the Common Units at a price above their trading market price.
-See of Unitholders The holders of Common Units do not have preemptive rights to acquire additional Common Units or other partnership interests that may be issued by the Partnership.
-See "Risk Factors-Risks Inherent in an Investment in the Partnership-The Partnership May Issue Additional Units, Diluting Existing Unitholders Interests."
-Ferrellgas and its affiliates, however, have certain rights to acquire interests in the Partnership in order to maintain their percentage interests in the Partnership.
-See "The Partnership Agreement-Issuance of Additional Securities.
+These provisions are intended to discourage a person or group from attempting to remove

+Ferrellgas as general partner of the Partnership or otherwise change management of the

+Partnership.
+The effect of these provisions

+may be to diminish the price at which the Common Units will trade under certain circumstances.
+For example, the provisions may make

+it unlikely that a third party, in an effort

+to remove the General Partner and take over

+the management of the Partnership, would make

+a tender offer for the Common Units at a price

+above their trading market price.
+See "The

+Partnership Agreement--Change of Management

+Provisions."